CydiaRepoArchiver/jst9n.github.io/Anyone But LICENSE.md

 This piece of code is licensed under the "Anyone but Stefan Esser" (ABSE) license, described below.
 No other licenses may apply.

-The "Anyone But Stefan Esser" license
+The "Anyone But Stefan Esser, ItzGeb, pythonsn0w" license

 Do anything you want with this code, with the exceptions listed below under "EXCEPTIONS".